aaronprisk/lagertha/README.md

 ## Installation

 These steps are for installing Lagertha on an Ubuntu Server 16.04.03 box.
-Lagertha will likely run on most modern distros that have a LAMP/FAMP stack.
+Lagertha will likely run on most modern distros that have a LAMP stack.
 ```
 $ sudo apt-get install apache2 mysql-server php-mysql git
 ```